 What if I die after I start taking my pension?
 What happens to my benefits?

 If you die after you begin receiving your pension, the amount of benefits due after your death would depend on what option you selected when you began your pension.
-Some options such as the Standard Husband and Wife Annuity require that the payments will continue to your spouse.
+Some options such as the Qualified Joint & Survivor Annuity require that the payments will continue to your spouse.
 Other options guarantee five years of benefits, so that if death occurs before 60 pension payments have been made, monthly benefits are paid to a beneficiary until a total of 60 payments have been made.
 If there are benefits due, AFTRA H&R pays the beneficiary that you designated when you selected the annuity option.